 At Fairfield Community Primary School, it is our aim to instil a love of Science in all our children.
 We work hard to offer an irresistible and varied curriculum that both interests, intrigues and inspires our children while meeting the needs of all backgrounds, cultures and abilities.

-The National Curriculum is the starting point for us and is taught through a project-based approach.
-Opportunities for cross-curricular links to other subjects are highlighted giving a meaningful context for the learning.
-Teachers make it explicit to children that they are learning science skills and that they are being ‘Scientists’.
+The National Curriculum is the starting point for us and teachers make it explicit to children that they are learning science skills and that they are being ‘Scientists’.

 “A high-quality science education provides the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.
 Science has changed our lives and is vital to the world’s future prosperity, and all pupils should be taught essential aspects of the knowledge, methods, processes and uses of science.
 Through building up a body of key foundational knowledge and concepts, pupils should be encouraged to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
 They should be encouraged to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.”
 DfE National Curriculum 2014